rincon0/rincon0/README.md

-- 👋 Hi, I’m @rincon0 - rincon
+- 👋 Hi, I’m @rincon0 - rincon.
-- 👀 I’m interested in pentesting
+- 👀 I’m interested in pentesting.
-- 🌱 I’m currently learning pentesting
+- 🌱 I’m currently learning pentesting.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ ESP.
-- 📫 How to reach me ...
+- 📫 How to reach me: amrincon2003@gmail.com

 <!---
 rincon0/rincon0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.